caylent/bedrock-benchmark/README.md

 - model parameters for invokation

 ## Prompt Repository
-After successfully deploying the solution you need to run the 'create_prompt_catalog.py' inside /scripts folder to populate the example prompts.
-You can always re-run the scripts to add/modify the prompt list at any time.
+Sample prompts are added to a dynamodb table as the prompt catalog.
+You can run the 'create_prompt_catalog.py' inside /scripts folder to add/modify the prompt list at any time.

 ## UI
 We used Streamlit for a simple UI and deployed it to SageMaker Studio.
 Follow these steps to run the streamlit app.